The Victorian Government is investing $115 million to redevelop and expand Maryborough and District Hospital.

 When complete, staff at Maryborough and District Hospital will have bigger and better facilities to enable staff to treat an additional 4,000 patients every year.

-The hospital redevelopment will provide integration with other primary health and community services, and a better patient experience.
+The hospital redevelopment will provide integration with other primary health and community services and a better patient experience for better health outcomes.

 New birthing suites and maternity beds will mean more local women can give birth in Maryborough, close to family and loved ones.

-New facilities will provide a safe and improved working environment for staff to support recruitment and the retention of a sustainable workforce.
-The project is also expected to create approximately 300 industry jobs.
+New facilities will provide a safe and improved working environment for staff to help recruit and retain a sustainable workforce, and continue teaching and training.
+The project is also expected to create approximately 345 industry jobs.